ovh/docs/pages/cloud/dedicated/firewall_network/guide.en-gb.md

 To enable it, click on the `Bare Metal Cloud`{.action} menu and open `IP`{.action}.
 Next, click on the `...`{.action} to the right of the relevant IPv4 and select `Mitigation: permanent mode`{.action}.

 **Forced mitigation**: This mode is automatically activated once an attack is detected on the server.
-In order to protect our infrastructure, it will be activated throughout the attack until it is completely mitigated.<br>
+Once enabled, this mode cannot be disabled.
+In order to protect our infrastructure, it will be activated throughout the attack until it is completely mitigated.
-This mode cannot be deactivated once it is enabled.

 > [!warning]
 >